Here’s the time this morning.

-The reason I do this is because I ultimately intend to upload the podcast to Soundcloud directly as a finished piece of production.
+The reason I do this is that I ultimately intend to upload the podcast to Soundcloud directly as a finished piece of production.

-For whatever reason – that process doesn’t work – try as I might to upload.
+For whatever reason – that process doesn’t work – try as I might upload.

 (I’m sure there’s some obvious technical workaround that I’ve just not figured out – oh well I guess I don’t care enough to find it).